-- e.
+d.
 Distance Measuring Equipment (DME).
 Chapter 11, Section 3 provides instructions and performance criteria for certifying standard distance measuring equipment (DME).
-The flight inspection validation of an ESV for DME can be performed separately but is normally checked in conjunction with the more detailed check of the associated ILS, MLS, VOR, or TACAN facility.
-When conducting a flight inspection for ESV of DME, independent of an associated facility, check the following:
+The flight inspection validation of an ESV for DME can be performed separately but is normally checked in conjunction with the more detailed check of the associated ILS, VOR, or TACAN facility.
+When conducting a flight inspection for ESV of DME, independent of an associated facility, check accuracy, identification, and coverage.

-- Accuracy

-- Identification

-- Coverage

-- f.
-Area Navigation (RNAV)-Procedural Routes Predicated on DME/ DME Position Estimation.
-This paragraph addresses expanded service volume (ESV) guidance for inspection of RNAV procedures requiring a DME/ DME infrastructure.
+e.
+Area Navigation (RNAV)-Procedural Routes Predicated on DME/DME Position Estimation.
+This paragraph addresses expanded service volume (ESV) guidance for inspection of RNAV procedures requiring a DME/DME infrastructure.